uio-carpentry/uio-carpentry.github.io/content/about/charter.md

 Board members will not serve for more than two consecutive three year terms, followed by at least a one year hiatus before serving any new term(s).

-Anyone who has participated in a Carpentries event in any capacity (learner, helper, instructor, organizer, board member or host) at UiO or elsewhere in the past 2 years will be eligible to vote.

 Elections will be held at an annual community meeting each year preferably taking place in November or December.
 The two candidates who received the largest number